A Guide to Medical Marijuana Use in Veterans

 The relationship between veterans and medical marijuana is a rather complex one.
 Using marijuana during active service is not supported by the military.
 However, many veterans admit to using it.
 According to them, it helps take the edge off in the hyper-tense war zones.
 They also know it helps with physical pain, sleep disturbances, anxiety, and some mental health issues.

 After their service, a high percentage of war veterans still turn to medical marijuana to deal with mental health issues.
 PTSD is the most common.
-According to Veteran Affairs, about 11% and 10% of the Afghanistan and Gulf war veterans are living with PTSD.
+According to Veteran Affairs, about 11% and 10% of the Afghanistan and Gulf War veterans are living with PTSD.
 The figure rises to an astonishing 31% for veterans of the Vietnam War.

 As no surprise, marijuana is not the only drug commonly used among veterans.
 Statistics show that veterans are ten times more likely to abuse their prescribed opioids when compared with the general population.
 The abuse of drugs, such as cocaine and heroin, is also more common among veterans.

-What Conditions can Veterans Treat with Marijuana?
+What Conditions Can Veterans Treat with Marijuana?

-Admittedly, there is still a lot we are yet to discover about the cannabis plant.
+Admittedly, there is still a lot we have yet to discover about the cannabis plant.
 Take, for instance, the entourage effect.
 However, making cannabis legal sparks waves of research that will lead to more discoveries.
 Here are the conditions medical marijuana can help veterans with, as proven by medical research.

 PTSD